jim3/Network-Packet-Analyzer/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 If you want to use this project as a template for your own project, you can fork it by clicking the Fork button in the upper right corner of this page.
 I invite more experienced developers to take this simple project and make it better.

+To get started, you will need to install [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).
+I use nvm to manage my Node.js versions.
+You can find more information about nvm [here](https://github.com/nvm-sh/nvm).
+Once you have Node.js and npm installed, you can clone the repo and install the dependencies.
+In order to run the script, you will need to have a JSON file exported from Wireshark.
+You can find more information about exporting packets from Wireshark [here](https://www.wireshark.org/docs/wsug_html_chunked/ChIOExportSection.html).
+Lastly, in order to make the API calls for the ip address details I used [ip2location.io](https://www.ip2location.io).
+You can find more information about the API [here](https://www.ip2location.io/ip2location-documentation).
+But you can use whatever API you want.

 ### Installation

 Clone the repo